echtejosh/tool-bot/README.md

 # Mocha

 Mocha is a versatile server management bot designed to enhance the functionality and moderation capabilities of your [Discord](https://discord.com/company) server.
-It streamlines server administration, logs real-time events, manages audio playback, and leverages data tracking through APIs.

 Make sure you have the required dependencies needed to run Mocha.
 See [here](https://discordjs.guide/preparations/) for more information.